Pivotal-Field-Engineering/tanzu-gitops/README.md

 1. Click "Advanced"
 1. Add the following events query `events(name="tanzu-gitops-spring-petclinic-deploy")`
 1. In your dashboard at the top right where it says "Show Events" change it to "From Dashboard Settings".
 This will cause your events query to be the source of events for all charts in your dashboard.

-## Quirks I have observed
-* Kubeapps only seems to behave if it is installed in the `default` namespace.
-Otherwise it doesn't recognize App Respositories when you try to install anything in a different namespace than `default`.

-## TODO
-* Combine spring-petclinic and product-api into the same cluster called `diy`.
-Use some RBAC to make it work.
-Apply it with TMC.
-* Add a pipeline to get test-app into TAS
-* Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443
-* When using OIDC for K8s auth, how do you provide a username and password to `tkgi get-credentials` for use with Concourse?
-Otherwise I get a password prompt when using OIDC.
-It seems its an environment variable.